 - Have they ever received treatment for heroin abuse?

 - Do they take other drugs?
-If so, what drugs?
+If so, what are the other substances?

 - Do they drink alcohol?
 If so, how often?

-- Do they have other existing mental and/or physical health issues?
+- Do they have other existing mental or physical health issues?

 Treatment for heroin addiction includes medical detox treatments and behavioral therapies for addiction.
-For a treatment to be effective, it’s important to match the best treatment approach to meet the particular needs of each patient.
+For a treatment to be effective, it’s essential to match the best treatment approach to meet each patient’s particular needs.
 Medicines are being developed to help with the withdrawal process.
 The FDA approved lofexidine, a non-opioid medicine designed to reduce opioid withdrawal symptoms.